bramstein/hypher/README.md

       patterns: {}
     }

+Note that language objects are identical to the format used by Hyphenator.js.
+The only difference is how they are used.
+Hypher requires you  to manually pass a language object, whereas Hyphenator.js automatically "registers" a language object.
+Language objects can be found in the [Hyphenator.js source repository](http://code.google.com/p/hyphenator/source/browse/trunk#trunk%2Fpatterns).

-The options may be empty or contain:
+The options object may be empty or contain:

     {
       // The minimum length of a word to be considered for hyphenation.
 (Optional, defaults to 4)